<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 You Sound Like the Salespeople Before You

-The words you use to ask for a meeting project something about you.
+The words you use to ask for a sales meet project something about you.
 Your contacts have taken a lot of phone calls from salespeople over the years, and many have disappointed them.
 When you offer to tell them about your company and your solutions, you remind your contacts of the worst salespeople they agreed to meet with, the ones who were unable to make good use of their time.

 Every few months, a hotel chain calls me to “award me a free four-night trip” to some fabulous destination.
 As soon as I hear the words, I am confident the person is inviting me to sit through a pitch for a timeshare, something that has zero interest to me.